 - red or green for outside the safe fairway

-If there is no real AtoN (e.g. for short-term marking of a wreck), a "virtual AIS AtoN" is used.
-Virtual AtoNs mark their messages as repeats to indicate that the location of the station is not the location of the AtoN.
+If there is no real AtoN (e.g., for short-term marking of a wreck), a "virtual AIS AtoN" is used.
+Virtual AtoNs mark their messages as repeats to indicate that the station's location is not the location of the AtoN.